Student-Team-Projects/TPM-Disk-Encryption/README.md

 In case something went wrong within this process, or if there was a kernel update and your system won't read the contents of the NVRAM because the kernel-checksum has changed and systemd does not even ask for the LUKS passphrase on console: then press E in the GRUB boot menu, append an ".orig" on the line were the initrd is specified.
 Now press F10 to boot.
 This allows you to boot the “normal” way, by providing a LUKS passphrase.

-### Store the key file with sealing
+### Store the keyfile with sealing

 After the reboot the PCR values are updated according to the new initramfs image.
-Now we can use them to seal the key file.
+Now we can use them to seal the keyfile.

 ```
 /etc/tpm-secret/tpm_storesecret.sh